s-ccs/s-ccs.github.io/open-projects-and-positions.md

 ### BSc

-If you are a student at University Stuttgart/ VIS we are offering the following project(s):

 [Effect of stimulus duration on brain activity, during a rapid serial presentation task](https://github.com/s-ccs/s-ccs.github.io/blob/03c14559b7c0d924a0018125389ae4cdf24eca5c/_assets/thesis-projects/2023-02-01_BSc_LongFaces_RS.pdf)

 ### MSc

-If you are a student at University Stuttgart/ VIS we are offering the following project(s) (note that you have to be signed into Ilias to access the links):

 [Implement & improve the RIDE algorithm into the Unfold.jl toolbox (for brain analyses)](https://github.com/s-ccs/s-ccs.github.io/blob/03c14559b7c0d924a0018125389ae4cdf24eca5c/_assets/thesis-projects/2023-02-01_MSc_RIDE_RS.pdf)